wdv4758h/pypy-extradoc/talk/ep2012/stm/abstract.rst

 PyPy: current status and GIL-less future
 =========================================

-In the first part of the talk we will present what the current status of PyPy, with a particular focus on what happened in the last year.
+In the first part of the talk we will present the current status of PyPy, with a particular focus on what happened in the last year.
 We will give a brief overview of the current speed and the on-going development efforts.